BipashaBasak/Angular-Fullstack/README.md

 **1. User's Perspective**

    **Registration Form:** The registration page asks users to enter their Name, Contact Number, Password and Confirm Password to make an entry or to create an account.

    **Login Form:** Once the user has created his/her own account after clicking the ‘Register’ button, then he/she will be redirected to his/her login page to login into his/her
                        Dashbord/Home Page.

    **Home Screen (Activity Lists):** The Home page allows users to perform a Create , Read, Update and Delete operations of their day to day activity list.

-   **Logout:** Once the user has logged out of his account, if he/she wants to go into his account again, he/she can login his account, instead of register his account again.
+   **Logout:** Once the user has logged out of his/her account, if he/she wants to go into his account again, he/she can login his account, instead of register his account        again.

 **2. Developer's Perspective**

-     **-Database** : users data and their activity lists , this all data are stored in MySQL database.
+     -Database : users data and their activity lists , this all data are stored in MySQL database.

-     **-APIs :**
+     -APIs :
            Registration API
            Login API
            Add User Activity API